 Here’s how it works.
 Reserve the car class you want to drive.
 Pick up your rental agreement at the counter and then pick any vehicle within your reserved car class.

-I’ve started to dread picking a car
+I dread picking a car

 First of all, the ability to pick a car from the aisle doesn’t matter much if the rental car company doesn’t have any available cars.
 In this case, you’re at the mercy of which cars get returned while you’re waiting.
 I find this to often be the best option because you’re able to score a huge upgrade without paying for it.